-Following the draft Scottish Budget in December 2015, its associated implications and an update of issues facing the NHS it is estimated that cash savings of 6% (£27m) are required in 2016-17.
-Cash savings of this magnitude will carry risk and there will be implications for a service which is workforce based.
+Following the Scottish Budget in February 2016, its associated implications and an update of issues facing the NHS, identified a requirement for cash savings of 6% (£26.614m) in 2016-17.
+Cash savings of this magnitude carry risk and there will be implications for a service which is workforce based.
 Every effort is focused on minimising spend on temporary workforce costs (Medical Agency, Nurse Bank and Agency and Administration Bank).

-Whilst NHS Forth Valley has been notified of an indicative uplift of 4.6% this includes the local share of £250m which it is understood that Scottish Ministers will give direction to Boards to allocate to Integrated Joint Boards to allocate to Social Care - this accounts for 2.9% of the uplift leaving 1.7%.
+Whilst NHS Forth Valley has been notified of an uplift of 4.6% this includes the local share of £250m which direction has been given to Boards to allocate to Integration Joint Boards to allocate to Social Care - this accounts for 2.9% of the uplift leaving 1.7%.
 This is further reduced by a 7.5% reduction in 'bundled' allocations, a reduction in estimated resources available for the New Medicines Fund (estimated reduction from £ 85m to £60m nationally) and an overall reduction in funding for Alcohol and Drug Partnerships of approximately 21%.

-Increased costs are anticipated including basic pay uplift 1%, increase in national insurance contributions as a consequence of national pension changes equating to a further 1.4%, auto-enrolment refresh, apprenticeship levy (0.5%), prescribing increases (1.5% volume and 2.75% price increase for primary care; 10% for acute hospital drugs and further estimated costs for new drugs approved by the Scottish Medicines Consortium); and general prices of 2% (NHS inflation tends to be ahead of general inflation).
-Further additional recurrent costs are anticipated to meet demographic change and to ensure LDP targets are met for 4 hour maximum wait in Accident and Emergency; 12 week Treatment Time Guarantee; and 12 week outpatient standard together with setting aside resources for winter of 2016.
+Increased costs are anticipated including basic pay uplift 1%, increase in national insurance contributions as a consequence of national pension changes equating to a further 1.4%, auto-enrolment refresh, apprenticeship levy (0.5% scheduled for April 2017), prescribing increases (1.5% volume and 2.75% price increase for primary care; 10% for acute hospital drugs and further estimated costs for new drugs approved by the Scottish Medicines Consortium); and general prices of 2% (NHS inflation tends to be ahead of general inflation).
+Further additional recurrent costs are anticipated to meet demographic change and to ensure LDP targets are met for 4 hour maximum wait in Accident and Emergency; 12 week Treatment Time Guarantee; reducing the percentage of patients waiting in excess of the 12 week outpatient standard, together with setting aside resources for winter of 2016.

-The Financial Plan and Capital Plan 2016-17 - 2020-21 is scheduled for approval at the end of March 2016.
-It will also be updated as we work through and rebalance our resource use as needs and priorities emerge through both the local Clinical Services Review and the Strategic Plans of the two Health and Social Care Partnerships.
+The initial Financial Plan 2016-17 - 2020-21 was approved at the end of March 2016.
+This has been updated as we work through and rebalance our resource use as needs and priorities emerge through both the local Clinical Services Review and the Strategic Plans of the two Health and Social Care Partnerships.
+In March 2016, £4.923m recurrent cash savings remained unidentified and a risk of £10m - £12m highlighted.
+A further update, including the draft Capital Plan will be considered by the Board at the end of May, however approximately £2m recurrent cash savings still require to be identified.